amrrmohamad/X-Courses/README.md

    -> make courses page in template
    -> add design for this page
    -> add links of courses in page
+   # Amr Mohamad Bakr
+   -> add design in all pages
+   -> add animations in all pages
+   -> add little links to courses from coursera

 ## 🎯 Features